robbiesri/HugoBlog/content/post/hugo-for-natives.md

 1. Use Hugo to initialize a new site, pick a theme, and build some content
     - Peep the [Hugo Quick Start guide][hugo-quick-start]
 1. Initialize the GitHub Pages repo as a submodule in the `./public` folder
-1. Use Hugo to build the static site (`> hugo`), which deploys to `./public` by default!
+1. Use Hugo to build the static site (`> hugo`), which deploys to `./public` by default
 1. Commit and push from your GitHub Pages submodule
 1. Go to your cool new GitHub Pages blog (robbiesri.github.io), and make it rain 💰

 ## Context

-I'd been thinking about setting up a graphics/rendering blog for a minute now, but I didn't really know what the path was going to be.
+I'd been thinking about setting up a graphics/rendering blog for a minute now but I didn't really know what the path was going to be.
 I was vaguely aware of [GitHub Pages][gh-pages], but hadn't spent anytime investigating what it would take to get it up and running.
-The biggest issue for me is that...I have no experience with webdev, as a native C/C++ programmer.
+The biggest issue for me is that I have no experience with webdev, as a native C/C++ programmer.

 One day, I was looking at the big homie [MJP's blog][mjp-blog] when I realized